basecamp/bc3-api/sections/comments.md

 * `PUT /buckets/1/comments/2.json` allows changing content of the message with an ID of `2` in the Basecamp with ID `1`.

+This endpoint will return `200 OK` with the current JSON representation of the message if the update was a success.
+See the [Get a comment](#get-a-comment) endpoint for more info on the payload.
+The `Location` header will contain a URL to the HTML version of the updated comment.

+###### Example JSON Request

 ``` json
 {
   "content": "<div><em>No way!</em> That isn't cool at all.</div>"
 }
 ```

-This endpoint will return `200 OK` with the current JSON representation of the message if the update was a success.
-See the [Get a comment](#get-a-comment) endpoint for more info on the payload.
-The `Location` header will contain a URL to the HTML version of the updated comment.

 ###### Copy as cURL: